guillermooo/sublime-undocs/source/reference/symbols.rst

 in the same package.
-For example, two symbol definition files could work in tandem: one would define symbols in general, and a second one would hide some symbols that are uninteresting for users.
+For example, two symbol definition files could work in tandem: one would define all symbols, and a second one would selectively hide some of them that were uninteresting for users.

-The symbol navigation framework in Sublime Text uses scope selectors to capture symbols in source code files.
+The symbol navigation framework in Sublime Text is strictly text-based and uses scope selectors to capture symbols in source code files.
+No lexical or syntactical analysis is performed.

+Sublime Text features two types of symbol list: a local symbol list (active file) and a global symbol list (project-wide).
+Using symbol definition files, you can target the two of them.

 ..
 XXX: ref scopes

-Let's see an example:
+Let's see an example
+of a symbol definition file:

 .. code-block:: xml